Charles-Zhang-Somewhere/Somewhere/README.md

 2. No folder unless and homogenous container (not enforced): .... folders can still be directly added as an "item"
 3. Try to be specific and consistent with naming, give meaningful and simple to remember tag names, avoid plurals
 4. Virtual Notes supports full-text (potentially indexed) content search.
 For regular files this is not supported (to avoid development need and overlapping with external existing tools e.g. grep etc.)
+5. Advanced importing will be provided ,however it's recommended you do not use that if you want a cleaner repository - importing existing hierarchies will only mess up efficient knowledge organization and the better way is to keep the hierarchy, then gradually migrate new contents to Somewheres framework.
+When the time comes, you can just perform the `flatten` operation on selected folders to eliminate hierarchical structures.

 ## Case Studies